-A science gap is defined as the difference between what is needed to define requirements for specified future NASA exoplanet missions and the current state of the art, or which is needed to enhance the science return of current and future NASA exoplanet missions.
+This document, the ExEP Science Gap List (SGL), tabulates program "science gaps", which are defined as the difference between knowledge needed to define requirements for specified future NASA exoplanet missions and the current state of the art, or knowledge which is needed to enhance the science return of current and future NASA exoplanet missions.
 Making the gap list public signals to the broader community where focused science investigations are needed over the next 3-5 years in support of ExEP goals.
 The ExEP Science Gap List represents activities and investigations that will advance the goals of NASA's Exoplanet Exploration Program, and provides brief summaries in a convenient tabular format.
 All ExEP approaches, activities, and decisions are guided by science priorities, and those priorities are presented and summarized in the ExEP Science Gap List.
-The most recent Science Gap List will be found at https://exoplanets.nasa.gov/exep/science/.
-More details of the scientific research tasks and needs for a rolling five-year period appear in a companion document - the ExEP Science Gap List Appendix.